kirthikajeyalakshmi/AI-ML/README.md

 ## 🌱 Daily Motivation

-> **Each day matters.
+ **Each day matters.
 One concept learned today compounds into confidence tomorrow.**
-> Consistency beats intensity.
+ Consistency beats intensity.

 ---

-⭐ This repository represents my **learning discipline and growth**, not just outcomes.

 ⭐ This repository represents my **learning discipline and growth**, not just outcomes.